Marvel vs. Capcom: Clash of Super Heroes (Arcade)

 Announcer: "Coming Soon"

-Originally going to be said in the unused ending.
+Originally going to be said in the location test ending (see above).

 Tomichin was an unused assist character (see above).